-This can be done by agreement with adjoining landowners, which agreement would be recorded like a deed.
+This can be done by agreement with adjoining landowners, which agreement weuld be recorded like a deed.

 In some cases the required setback is secured by right of eminent domain, with compensation for damages if any can be proved.

-In some cases it is preferable to buy the adjoining strip outright, and then grant permits to adjoining landowners to use the strip in their front lawns under certain conditions controlling the use of their remaining land within a certain dis-
+In some cases it is preferable to buy the adjoining strip outright, and then grant permits to adjoining landowners to use the strip in their front lawns under certain conditions controlling the use of their remaining land within a certain distance of the boulevard, or parkway, in such a manner as to insure a character of buildings and other conditions deemed suitable for a good-class residence neighborhood.
+Such restrictions would include, for instance, prohibition of advertising signs, the sale of liquor, trade and manufacturing, gravel pits and stone houses over t